luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 >The read method reads the contents of the speci ed block into the specifed page.
-The write method performs the inverse operation, writing the contents of a page to the speci ed block
+The write method performs the inverse operation, writing the contents of a page to the specified block